kimhungbui/epsilon-game/README.md

 # Epsilon Game

 This is a simple sci-fi text game built with React and TypeScript, using Vite for development and build tooling.
 The game features a branching narrative with puzzles and choices that affect the outcome.
+It is designed to be easily extensible, allowing for new scenes and puzzles to be added.

 # React + TypeScript + Vite